IMPACT bags €3.3M for advanced testing of wave energy technologies

 A new collaborative research and innovation project IMPACT has received €3.3 million from the European Union’s Horizon 2020 programme to develop and demonstrate the next generation testing approach for wave energy converters.

-Short for Innovative Methods for Wave Energy Pathways Acceleration through Novel Criteria and Test Rigs, the three-year IMPACT project will seek to accelerate testing device development and reduce the technology cost as part of a global advancement in wave energy converter (WEC) technologies.
+Short for Innovative Methods for Wave Energy Pathways Acceleration through Novel Criteria and Test Rigs, the three-year IMPACT project will seek to accelerate the testing of devices and reduce the technology costs as it aims to boost global advancement of wave energy converter (WEC) technologies.

 IMPACT brings together cross-functional ocean energy and industrial engineering competence and testing facilities from five partners across Europe, including VGA (Italy), Yavin Four Consultants (Portugal), SINTEF Energy Research (Norway), SINTEF Ocean (Norway), and University College Cork MaREI (Ireland).